Sam Malone: Characterization and analysis

+First-run reception

 Woody Harrelson, who played Woody Boyd, called Sam the person who brings an ensemble together.
 Roger Rees, who portrayed Robin Colcord in Cheers, said that no other character could fill in Sam Malone's spot if he was written out of the show.
 Rees also said that the show would not survive without Sam and Danson.
 Television critic Phil Rosenthal from Los Angeles Daily News said Danson's performance as Sam was irreplaceable and that no other actor could capture Sam's "sexiness, vulnerability, and goofiness".
 Rosenthal credited Sam Malone for helping the series survive by becoming the show's central character.

 According to the April 1–4, 1993, telephone survey of 1,011 people by the Times Mirror Center for the People and the Press (now Pew Research Center), Sam Malone was a top favorite character by 26%.
 The survey asked which character Sam should marry.
 21% voted Diane Chambers, 19% voted Rebecca Howe, 48% voted Sam to stay single, and 12% had "no opinion" on this matter.Leefler, Pete.
 "Show Piles Up Viewer Cheers."
 The Morning Call [Allentown, NY] May 2, 1993: A01.
 Web.
 January 17, 2012.
 When asked which character should star in a spin-off, 15% voted Sam, 12% voted Woody Boyd (Woody Harrelson), 10% voted Norm Peterson (George Wendt), and 29% voted no spin-offs.
 Frasier Crane (Kelsey Grammer), whose own spin-off Frasier debuted in September 1993, was voted by 2% to have his own show.

 According to a 1993 article in People magazine, newspaper columnist Mike Royko chose Diane to be with Sam.
 Novelist Jackie Collins picked Rebecca.
 Celebrated personality Zsa Zsa Gabor chose both as Sam's potential partner.
 Tennis player Martina Navratilova found Sam too good for either of them.
 Novelist-archaeologist Clive Cussler said Carla Tortelli (Rhea Perlman) was "Sam's best bet."

 Sam's appearance in Frasier received mixed notices.
 Scott D. Pierce from The Deseret News found him too "old and [tiring]."
 Nevertheless, John Martin, a syndicate writer from The New York Times, enjoyed Sam's interaction with main characters of Frasier.
 Frazier Moore from The Associated Press called Sam's appearance a ratings ploy but a must-see for a Cheers fan and any other viewer who lacks interest in the show Frasier.